Goadby Marwood Hall

 Appalled at the lack of financial help for wounded soldiers forced out of service by disability, the Marquis purchased public houses which he gifted to them in order to provide a living.
 This generosity to ex-servicemen ruined the Marquis financially, he died at Scarborough in 1770, having incurred substantial debts.
 The numerous pubs that now bear his name provide a fitting memorial to his generosity.

-In 1766, the Goadby Marwood estate was transferred by indenture to the 3rd Duke of Rutland, who subsequently gifted it to his illegitimate son, Captain Edward Manners.
-As a young man, Edward Manners spent most of his time at Belvoir Castle, but he moved to Goadby sometime in the 1770s with his mistress, Ann Stafford.
-Edward and Ann lived at Goadby Hall for several decades and they had a number of illegitimate children together, including Edward Manners who became Rector of Goadby in 1825 and inherited the entire estate following the death of his mother in 1827.
+In 1766, the Goadby Marwood estate was transferred by indenture to the 3rd Duke of Rutland, who subsequently bequeathed it to his illegitimate son, Captain Edward Manners.
+As a young man, Edward Manners spent most of his time at Belvoir Castle, but he moved to Goadby sometime in the late 1770s with his mistress, Ann Stafford.
+Edward and Ann lived at Goadby Hall for several decades and they had a large number of illegitimate children together, including Edward Manners who became Rector of Goadby in 1825 and inherited the entire estate following the death of his mother in 1827.

 Around 1850, Edward sold the estate to his cousin, John Henry Manners, 5th Duke of Rutland but retained the right to live at the property until his death.
 Sometime after 1851, in failing health, Edward chose to move to the smaller Rectory, and The Hall was occupied by his daughter, Louisa Julia, and her husband and cousin, George Norman, grandson of the 4th Duke of Rutland.
 It seems that relations between the Reverend and his daughter were somewhat strained at times, and this resulted in an incident that ended up in the courts and was the talk of the entire county.